CBSE Class 11 Biology Syllabus 2021-22: Download PDF

 Chapter 4 – Animal Kingdom

 The animal kingdom is one of the kingdoms among the Five-Kingdom Scheme of classification proposed by R.H.
 Whittaker.
-Animal kingdom comprises multicellular eukaryotic organisms that do not possess a cell wall.
+The animal kingdom comprises multicellular eukaryotic organisms that do not possess a cell wall.

 Chapter 5 – Morphology of Flowering Plants